 Staph is normally -- and harmlessly -- present in the vagina.
-How staph causes toxic shock syndrome is not understood.
+Doctors don’t know how staph causes toxic shock syndrome.
 But two conditions are necessary: First, the bacteria need an environment in which they can grow rapidly and release poisons.
 Then the poisons must get into the bloodstream.

 A tampon saturated with blood is a supportive place for rapid growth of bacteria.
 It also seems to matter what the tampon is made of.
 Polyester foam provides a better environment for the growth of bacteria than either cotton or rayon fibers.

-In cases from menstrual sponges, diaphragms, and cervical caps, either the device had been in the vagina for a long time -- more than 30 hours -- or, in the case of the sponge, pieces of the sponge remained in the vagina.
+In some cases resulting from menstrual sponges, diaphragms, and cervical caps, the device had been in the vagina for a long time -- more than 30 hours.
+In the case of sponges alone, pieces of the sponge remained in the vagina.

 The way in which bacterial poisons enter the bloodstream may also be related to tampon use.
-Sliding a tampon into place in the vagina may make microscopic tears in the walls of the vagina, rupturing tiny blood vessels.
-A super-absorbent tampon -- especially if it's left in place too long, or if it is used when the menstrual flow is light -- can dry out the vagina, making such tearing even more likely.
+Sliding a tampon into place could make microscopic tears in your vaginal walls, rupturing tiny blood vessels.
+Leaving a super-absorbent tampon in too long or using it when your flow is light can dry out your vagina.
+This makes tearing even more likely.

-Researchers investigating the causes of toxic shock syndrome have ruled out feminine deodorant sprays and douches, underwear, and other clothing.
-The condition is also unrelated to the woman's menstrual history, drug or alcohol use, cigarette smoking, swimming or bathing, or sexual activity.
+Researchers investigating toxic shock syndrome causes have ruled out feminine deodorant sprays and douches, underwear, and other clothing.
+The condition is also unrelated to your menstrual history, drug or alcohol use, cigarette smoking, swimming or bathing, or sexual activity.

 Toxic Shock Syndrome Diagnosis